fabrv/bigojs/README.md

 # Bigo
-Mustache based templates boilerplater and easy generator for server-rendered websites and applications.
+Mustache based boilerplater and easy generator for server-side websites and applications.

 ## Dependencies
 - Mustache.js